top of page

 He witnessed his mother have no financial independence, and with that saw his father control her in many ways.
 Seeing his mother’s self-esteem being stripped away over the years, Sam encouraged her alongside her close friends to consider leaving her husband, which she eventually did.

 2. What do you think of Sam openly stating he is a feminist?
-Do you think it is brave and if so, why?

 bottom of page